Robertation256/big_data_project/README.md

 This project analyzes the public dataset provided by [Yelp](https://www.yelp.com/dataset) and contains mainly two parts: topic extraction and sentiment analysis on user reviews.

+# Input Data on HDFS

+- Original Yelp dataset:  hdfs:///user/yz3919/project/data/yelp_dataset
+- Cleaned data ready for topic extraction: hdfs:///user/yz3919/project/cleaned_data/part-r-00000

 # Files and Directories

-/ana_code
+**/ana_code**

 - clean.jar: MapReduce job for cleaning the yelp dataset
 - profile.jar: MapReduce job for analyzing the distribution of ratings
 - topic_extraction.sc: Scala commands to be run in Spark interactive shell for topic extraction
-- ./org: org.json, the package we used for handling JSON file.
+- ./org: org.json, the package used for handling JSON file.
 You will need to have it if you want to compile the jars by yourself.

-/data_ingestion
+**/data_ingestion**

 - commands.txt: commands for populating the original dataset into HDFS

-/etl_code/yz3919
+**/etl_code/yz3919**

 - *.java: source code of clean.jar

-/profiling_code/yz3919
+**/profiling_code/yz3919**

 - *.java: source code for profile.jar